olegZmemer/backuper-tool-golang/README.md

 # Backuper Golang

-It's a simple tool to do kind of backups and copyings of folder.
+It's a simple tool to do kind of backups and copyings of folders.
 You can create point which will represent name, source dist. and output dist. and reuse it in one command.

 1. ## Installation